rbutinar/data_entry_app/README.md

 - Apply filters to data
 - Update individual cells or entire records
 - Server-side access control based on user permissions

+---

+## Dynamic Runtime Database Settings (NEW)

+You can now update the app's Azure SQL or Microsoft Fabric database connection settings at runtime, directly from the frontend UI—no backend restart required!

+### How it works
+- Open the **Database Settings** modal from the dashboard.
+- Enter or update the database connection parameters (endpoint, port, database name, tenant ID, client ID, client secret, etc.).
+- Save to immediately apply the new settings.
+The backend will use these for new connections without a restart.
+- The frontend will refresh the tables list automatically after saving.
+- If no runtime settings are provided, the backend falls back to the `.env` file values.
+- Settings are stored in memory only (not persisted)—restarting the backend resets to `.env`.

+### Supported Parameters
+- SQL Server/Fabric endpoint
+- Port
+- Database name (optional for Fabric Warehouse endpoints)
+- Azure AD Tenant ID
+- Azure AD Client ID
+- Azure AD Client Secret
+- Optional: Encrypt, TrustServerCertificate, Timeout

+### Security Notes
+- **No secrets are persisted**: All overrides are in-memory for the backend session only.
+- **Do not use in production** without securing the settings API and UI.
+- For public/demo use, no user secrets are stored server-side or in the browser.

+---

 ## Tech Stack